What is Divorce Mediation?

 The parties voluntarily enter a process where a neutral third party (the mediator), facilitates the discussions to help create an equitable agreement.

 A qualified arbitrator reviews evidence in the case and impose a decision that is legally binding and enforceable in the courts.

 Litigation is the traditional legal route, where both parties each retain a lawyer, go to court and have a judge decide on what the future course of action will be.

 If you are willing to negotiate a fair and equitable settlement and would like to create an amicable co-parenting relationship, mediation can be a positive option for you.
-Before you commit to the process, you can talk to an accredited mediator by book a free 15 minute telephone consultation to answer any of your questions or concerns you may have.
+Before you commit to the process, you can schedule a free, 30-minute, joint, online information session to answer any of your questions or concerns you may have.